mariolukas/HydraPlay/README.md

 **config_path**: Defines the folder where HydraPlay generates the Mopidy configurations.
 Default is ```/tmp/```,

 #### Extensions
 TODO

+## Build the Angular Frontend
+TODO

+## Build the Docker image
+TODO

 ## Details
 You can find a [blog  post.](https://www.mariolukas.de/2019/07/hydraplay-open-source-multiroom-audio/) which i wrote a couple of years ago when i started the project.
 A lot of things changed since the first setup.
 But it will give you and idea on how it works under the hood.
+( the blog post describes the very first prototype! )

 ### Known Issues
 * mdns/avahi does not work within docker.
 You need to start your clients with  the -h <ip_address_of_server> parameter.